Bart-teerba/PintOS/doc/project1.md

 - We use the boolean variable `thread_mlfqs` to check whether we should use MLFQS related functions to update priority, and also prevent `thread_set_priority`, and no priority donation is done.
 If true, we also ignore the `priority` argument in `init_thread()`.

 - In `thread_tick()`, we first check whether `thread_mlfqs` flag is true.
 Since we are going to synchronize thread states,  we disable interrupts and call `increase_recent_cpu_by1`.
-Then we start check time ticks and iterate through all the thread elements in the `all_list`. if `ticks % TIMER_FREQ == 0`, i.e. multiple of a second, we call `refresh_load_avg` and `refresh_recent_cpu` to update `load_avg` and threads' recent cpu.
+Then we start check time ticks and iterate through all the thread elements in the `all_list`. if `ticks % TIMER_FREQ == 0`, i.e. multiple of a second, we call `refresh_load_avg` and `refresh_recent_cpu` to update `load_avg` and threads' recent CPU.
 If `ticks % 4 == 0`, we recalculate the priority of all threads.

 - To achieve brevity, we here don't use a multi-level of priority queues.
 Since we are updating the priority of each thread for certain ticks, we can simply use the same `next_thread_to_run` implementation to choose which thread to run next.
 Similarly, all the other functions should generally work the same.

-- Calculate load average and recent cpu: Since these two variables require float point operation, we easily use the functions in `fixed-point.h`.
+- Calculate load average and recent CPU: Since these two variables require float point operation, we easily use the functions in `fixed-point.h`.
 That's also why we initialize `recent_cpu` to be `FP_CONST(0)`.

 - Implement `increase_recent_cpu_by1()`: This is called for the current thread, as required by doc, by the function `thread_tick` inside `thread.c` after checking current thread is not idle.

 - Implement `refresh_load_avg()`: This is simply global variable update using some float point operation. `ready_threads` can be easily computed by calling `list_size (&ready_list)`.

 - Implement `refresh_recent_cpu()`: To avoid overflow, we first compute _(2 × load_avg)/(2 × load_avg + 1)_, then do the multiplication.
 - Round Robin Implementation: This is simply done by the FIFO queue implementation we have.
-For example, if A, B, C are all on the waiting queue having the same highest priority, after A gets removed from waiting queue, even if it gets enqueued again with same highest priority, if will be after C, so the queue becomes: B, C, A...
+For example, if A, B, C which are on the the waiting queue have the same highest priority, after A gets removed from the waiting queue, even if it gets enqueued again with the same highest priority, it will be after C, so the queue becomes: B, C, A...

 <br />

 ### 3. Synchronization

- - There is not much synchronization issue for task3 since thread is no longer able to manipulate priority, and all the priority calculation is done by CPU.
+ - There is not much synchronization issue for task3 since a thread is no longer able to manipulate priority, and all the priority calculation is done by CPU.
 The only shared data between threads, load_avg, also can only be changed by CPU.

 <br />

 ### 4. Rationale

 - We don't really choose to implement a real MLFQS for certain reasons.
 First, if we do, we'll need an array of 64 to hold 64 different linked lists for each priority.
 This is both memory and time inefficient.
-Second, this creates inconsistency with our previous implementation, and thus we need add extra code to do things like array initialization, array iteration and updates, etc.
+Second, this creates an inconsistency with our previous implementation, and thus we need to add extra code to do things like array initialization, array iteration, and updates, etc.

-- It should be rather easy to extend our code, since most of the features in this part is controlled by the one `thread_mlfqs` boolean variable, we also avoid to add extra data structures, so it should be memory efficient.
+- It should be rather easy to extend our code since most of the features in this part is controlled by the one `thread_mlfqs` boolean variable, we also avoid to add extra data structures, so it should be memory efficient.

 - As for amount of code, the most part of code should be about implementing `refresh_load_avg(void)`, `refresh_recent_cpu`, `refresh_priority_MLFQS(void)` and modifying `thread_tick()`.

-- It makes sense to put the priority update inside `thread_tick()` since it's called directly by external time interrupt handler, so all the operations are done for each time tick.
+- It makes sense to put the priority update inside `thread_tick()` since it's called directly by the external timer interrupt handler, so all the operations are done for each time tick.

 <br />